takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.8.30 (2024/08/12 更新)` <br>
+  ・ Tools' own log output function has been implemented, which outputs detailed information about Tools' processing in a text file. (*This is only for developers and other related parties to read, so the output is in Japanese, and we will increase or decrease the output information as needed.) <br>
+  ・ When the main screen of Tools is minimized and “Round name” and “Elapsed time” are displayed in TextA, and the main screen is minimized at the time of processing, “...” was output when the main screen is minimized and the main screen is minimized at the time of processing, the previous correction was inadequate and has been corrected again. <br>
+  ・ Fixed an internal error that occurred when some rounds appeared. <br>
+  ・ Fixed a problem that caused OverTime processing to run out of control depending on when Tools was started. <br>
+  ・ Fixed a problem in which some rounds were incorrectly judged as “time_elapsed” and were displayed as eliminated at the end of the round. <br>
+  ・ Fixed a problem in which the Open Settings button was hidden even though the round was not in progress. <br>

   ○ `2024.8.20 (10/08/2024 update)` <br>
   ・ We have created a system for retrieving Debug processing information.
 (It is not fully supported yet, we will address all of this at a later date.) <br>